 Richie did not stop there.
 He took the Van Sweringen Company to task for its "screening methods," noting that they did not appear to be uniformly applied.
 The Shaker Heights League of Women Voters took up the issue, urging an end to the requirement for an application.
 In a letter to James Lewis, Mayor of Pepper Pike and president of the board of the Van Sweringen Company Foundation, league president Norie Bruckman wrote: "While it remains in effect, it is a potential tool for harassment and embarrassment, as well as for outright discrimination; we see no countervailing benefit deriving from it.
 Moreover, we understand that it is legally unenforceable.
-Lewis responded that the board still considered the application process "essential to carry out the directive of the deeds," but indicated the board's willingness to study the issue.
+Lewis responded that the board still considered the application process "essential to carry out the directive of the deeds" but indicated the board's willingness to study the issue.
 Apparently, the only change made to the application, known as Form 80, was to drop the requirement that the seller must sign a statement that the prospective buyer had no "objectionable qualities."

 Richie hoped his example would motivate other African Americans to move into Shaker's white neighborhoods north of Van Aken Boulevard.
 "The consensus of those most active in the field of integrated housing," he wrote in Ludlow News, Notes and Neighbors, "is that significant progress has been made in overcoming all obstacles except one-FINDING NEGRO BUYERS."
 Not all the black families who want to move to the suburbs can fit into Ludlow.
 "THE WAY TO ACHIEVE INTEGRATION IS TO INTEGRATE," he wrote.
-Nevertheless, black families were often reluctant to leave the security of Ludlow and move into neighborhoods where they could not be sure they would be welcomed.
+66 Nevertheless, black families were often reluctant to leave the security of Ludlow and move into neighborhoods where they could not be sure they would be welcomed.

-The commitment and leadership of residents like Richie gradually changed the culture of Shaker Heights from one of exclusion to inclusion.
-In the early 1990s, the New York Times featured the city's "30-year Crusade for Integration" and noted that "what has become a delicate and divisive subject most every place else is as ordinary as mowing the grass here."
-It showed a photograph of Winston and Bea Richie striding across an expanse of lawn arm-in-arm with other black and white pioneers in the integration of the suburb.
-The national reputation of Shaker Heights as a successfully integrated community is a source of community pride and the reason why President Barack Obama chose Shaker Heights High School as the venue for one of his Town Hall Meetings in November 2009 and returned for a major policy announcement in 2012.
+The commitment and leadership of residents like Richie gradually changed the culture of Shaker Heights from one of exclusion to inclusion.67 In the early 1990s, the New York Times featured the city's "30-year Crusade for Integration" and noted that "what has become a delicate and divisive subject most every place else is as ordinary as mowing the grass here."
+It showed a photograph of Winston and Bea Richie striding across an expanse of lawn arm in arm with other black and white pioneers in the integration of the suburb.68 The national reputation of Shaker Heights as a successfully integrated community is a source of community pride and often the reason why people choose to live there.